-The Camden Garden Club will hold its next meeting on Monday at the home of Squeaky Wangensteen.
+The Camden Garden Club will hold its first meeting of the new year on Sept.
+8 at the home of Kate Denton.

 Long time member of the Lions International Club, Rich Pinkerton, was recently selected to serve as the club's regional coordinator for the Leader Dog Program for North and South Carolina.

 The Fine Arts Center will host its annual meeting Thursday, Sept.
 4 at 6 p.m. at the FAC in the Jim and Pat Watts Performing Arts Wing and Shull Pavilion.

 Thursday marked a special day for Lugoff-Elgin High School (L-EHS) students.
 Not only did they beat their Thursday morning goal of raising $5,000 for the United Way of Kershaw County (they raised $5,300), they got to see cheerleaders, ball players and the L-EHS Demon mascot douse Principal Worth Thomasson not once, but three times with ice cold water for their efforts.

 An orientation meeting for potential participants in the James Leroy Belk American Legion Post 17 Annual High School Oratorical Contest will be held at 2 p.m.
 Sunday, Nov.
 30 at Post 17's home on West DeKalb St. in Camden.
 Contest officials will discuss the subject that will be used for oration as well as explain contest rules.

 Gene Faulkenberry, director of the Local Emergency Planning Committee (LEPC), visited the Kershaw County Amateur Radio Club's November meeting.
 Director Faulkenberry gave a brief history on the large scale emergencies that he has seen during his time with Kershaw County.
 He highlighted Hurricane Hugo in 1989, the train derailment in 1990 and the flooding that occurred when many ponds were breached after heavy rains in 1991.